max-muoto/link-shortener/README.md

 }
 ```
 **Development Process**
-- Started by purchasing the domain for the project, and setup the domain on a cloud server
+- Started by purchasing the domain for the project, and setup the domain on a cloud server.
 - Secured the site using an SSL certificate from sslforfree.com.
-- I then created a SQL database to hold long URLS, short URLs, and counters for usage of short URLs.
+- Created a MySQL database with necessary fields to store the information i need.
 ![alt text](https://www.2tmid.xyz/images/image1.png)
-- I built out the backend using PHP and connected it to a MySQL database.
+- Built out the backend using basic PHP that talks to my MySQL database.
-- I used JSON to show responses to long and short URL requests.
+- API (in the /api/ directory) serves up responses via JSON providing a REST webservice to creating and resolving short URLs
-- I built out the frontend in HTML/CSS and JavaScript (with the Bootsrap framework) and connected it to the backend using PHP and JQuery.
+- Built out the frontend in basic HTML/CSS (Bootstrap) and JavaScript (jQuery) that communicates with the database via the API.

 **What were some challenges that I faced?**
-- Getting replicate short links to be thrown out.
-Had to develop a while statement to check the SQL database for current entries of the short link until the link was new.
-- Getting invalid links to create an alert message.
-Created an if-else statement to check whether it was blank or was able to return a URL object.
+- Didn't want to make things too complicated.
+Generated the slugs as 8 character string of random characters.
+Had to add code to ensure slugs were not already being used - so created a simple while loop that generates slugs until a unique one is created.
+- Added basic validation on the client end (make sure URL are not empty and are valid) and error messages.

 **What are some things that you would change if you had more time?**
-- Making it so that the user can acccess usage statistics on the frontend.
+- Making it so that the user can acccess usage statistics on the frontend (support already exists in the API)
-- Creating a copy botton on the website so the user doesn't have to do it themself.
+- Adding better validation and error messages (especially on the API end of things)
-- Creating a login system so users can see what links they shortened in the past.
+- Creating a login system so users can see what links they shortened in the past and stats
+- Add support for vanity slugs (so users can creating their own slugs)